Autodesk Maya vs Blender - Comparison Guide

 Are you looking for the right 3D software for you?
 Is this the first time you approach the immense world of 3D and you are undecided on which software to invest your time and resources in?

-Whether you are just starting to explore the world of 3D, or you are already at a more advanced level, finding the program that will then accompany your work for years and years is a very important search.
+Whether you are just starting to explore the world of 3D or are already at a more advanced level, finding the right program—whether it’s Maya or Blender—to accompany your work for years is crucial.

-It’s important to study and learn all aspects of the chosen program as much as possible.
-But, it’s also essential not to stay too focused on a single software.
-Better is to try more than one.
+It’s important to study and learn all aspects of your chosen program as much as possible.
+However, it’s also essential not to focus too narrowly on a single software.
+It’s better to try more than one.
 Better still is to know the fundamentals of several different software and specialize in 1 or 2.

 The reasons for diversification are varied: